 OK, are you interested in schedule some time to get together to have a more general discussion about your operation?

-What I am doing here is trying to close for the meeting but what I have not done prior to this is identify any pain points that he has or any real reason to meet.
-Needless to say he did not agree to meet and rightfully so as I did not create a reason to.
+What I am doing here is trying to close for the meeting, but what I have not done prior to this is identify any pain points that he has or any real reason to meet.
+Needless to say, he did not agree to meet, and rightfully as I did not create a reason to.

 What My Warm Call Script Would Say to Do